antonysabu1/antonysabu1/README.md

 ### 🚀 Featured Projects

 - 🔐 [Phishing Detection Tool](https://github.com/antonysabu1/phishing-detection-tool): A Python-based tool that detects phishing URLs using VirusTotal and SafeBrowsing APIs.
+- 📍[IP Geolocation Finder](): A Flask-based app that fetches and displays IP geolocation details on an interactive Leaflet.js map with search history support.

 ---